chinapedia/wikipedia.abstract.en/Page/Lie_group.md

 Overview

-Circle_as_Lie_group.svgs with absolute value 1 (corresponding to points on the circle of center 0 and radius 1 in the complex plane) is a Lie group under complex multiplication: the circle group.]]
+s with absolute value 1 (corresponding to points on the circle of center 0 and radius 1 in the complex plane) is a Lie group under complex multiplication: the circle group.]]
 Lie groups are smooth differentiable manifolds and as such can be studied using differential calculus, in contrast with the case of more general topological groups.
 One of the key ideas in the theory of Lie groups is to replace the _global_ object, the group, with its _local_ or linearized version, which Lie himself called its "infinitesimal group" and which has since become known as its Lie algebra.

 Lie groups play an enormous role in modern geometry, on several different levels.
 Felix Klein argued in his Erlangen program that one can consider various "geometries" by specifying an appropriate transformation group that leaves certain geometric properties invariant.
 Thus Euclidean geometry corresponds to the choice of the group E(3) of distance-preserving transformations of the Euclidean space R³, conformal geometry corresponds to enlarging the group to the conformal group, whereas in projective geometry one is interested in the properties invariant under the projective group.
 This idea later led to the notion of a G-structure, where _G_ is a Lie group of "local" symmetries of a manifold.